Rafael Reyes (artist): Art

 He also began to focus on his artwork, showing in San Diego.
 He has since shown in Los Angeles at Coagula Curatorial with John Fleck and John Roecker as part of the successful "Two Johns and a Whore" group show.

 Reyes developed and then left Diamond Dogs, a group of retired gang members with an interest in art and music, as an outlet for young men looking for an alternative to gang life.
 Diamond Dogs provides outreach, emotional and artistic support in a positive environment while stressing the importance of community and family.

 In January 2015, Reyes was included in a special exhibition at the LA Art Show, "Dark Progressivism: Metropolis Rising" which included important Southern Californian Chicano, Cholo and street artists.
 "Dark Progressivism: Metropolis Rising" was the first international showing of this uniquely Southern California genre.

 Reyes's sculpture Southland debuted at Lancaster Museum of Art and History (MOAH) as part of "Dark Progressivism: The Built Environment" which ran November 22, 2017, through January 2018.
 The exhibition included many important, influential, and internationally known artists from Southern California, many of whom, like Reyes, created new work for the museum show.
 Prayers videos were incorporated as part of the overall installation.

 On February 24, 2018, his first solo art show in several years opened at These Days, in downtown Los Angeles, dovetailing with the release of Prayers' video, "One 9 One 3".

 Personal life

 Reyes met Kat Von D in 2016, when Von D appeared in a video per Reyes' request.
 Reyes also wrote the song "Black Leather" for Von D, who provided vocals for the duets and additional tracks.
 The song is on the album 'Baptism of Thieves'.
 Von D is featured in the video for the song.
 Reyes married Kat Von D legally on February 21, 2018, in Beverly Hills.
+The couple have one son together, Leafar.
+Reyes also has a daughter from a previous relationship from whom he is estranged.

 Reyes served six months in prison in 2010 for assault, giving him strikes under California's three-strikes law, meaning one more conviction could result in him going to prison for decades or life.